What is Data Enrichment?: 4 Critical Aspects

 - Live Monitoring: Hevo allows you to monitor the data flow and check where your data is at a particular point in time.

-The Types of Data Enrichment
+What are the Types of Data Enrichment?

 There are several forms of Data Enrichment that are widely used today.
 Some of them are as follows: